-If you read my last post then you should know that I went to see a specialist because there are lumps on my right underarm and above my right breast.
+If you read my last post then you should know that I went to see a specialist because I have lumps on my right underarm and above my right breast.
 Alhamdulillah the result of the ultrasound showed the lump on my right breast had shrunk.
 However, the doctor said I still have to go for a surgery to remove the lump on my underarm because it might multiply or get bigger.
 The surgery was supposed to be today but…

 Before the surgery, she checked my right underarm to mark the surgical site.
 Surprisingly, the lump was nowhere to be found.
 It’s gone.
 The lump is gone, guys.
 The size of the lump had never changed for two months and it had always been at the same spot but Alhamdulillah it’s finally gone.

 I wanted to jump out of joy when I heard that because honestly, I was so scared to go under the knife.
-If the surgery wasn’t cancelled just now, I think I would have passed out once we enter the OT and they might not have to even give me the anesthesia.
+If the surgery wasn’t cancelled just now, I think I would have passed out once we enter the OT and they even might not have to give me the anaesthesia.
 Hahahahahaha I know I know, I overreacted.
 Such a drama queen, I even thought of writing goodbye letters to my loved ones because I thought I was going to die soon.

 Speaking of a drama queen, last month, a few days before my graduation I went back and forth from KY to KL because I wanted to spend time with my family since they were in KL at that time.
 Why didn’t I just stay with them you ask?
 Oh, just for fun.